nearit/Android-SDK/docs/location-based-notifications.md

         android:maxSdkVersion="22"/>
 ```

-When you want to start the radar for **geofences and beacons** call this method:
+After you asked for the proper permissions:

 <div class="code-java">
 // call this when you are given the proper permission for scanning (ACCESS_FINE_LOCATION)